brightmart/ai_law/README.md

      python HAN_train.py

-    it will report macro f1 score and micro f1 score when doing validation.
+    it will report macro f1 score and micro f1 score when doing validation, and save checkpoint to predictor/checkpoint

+  predict:

+     python3 main.py

+  upload for testing your model, run:

+     zip -r ai_law.zip predictor  ===>it will resources in directory predictor as a zip file.

 10.Environment
 -------------------------------------------------------------------------
-   python 2.7 + tensorflow 1.8
+   python 3 + tensorflow 1.8

-   for people use python3, just comment out three lines below in the begining of file:
+   for people use python2, you can just add below lines:

       import sys